-MDM solutions are always or very complex and expensive, or affordable but with very limited functionalities.
+MDM solutions are always either very complex and expensive, or affordable but with very limited functionalities.
 TinyMDM is the most cost-efficient MDM solution: both classic and advanced functionalities are available for $22 / year / device.
 Prices in € are visible here.

-You will be billed annually ($22 / device), or monthly ($2.20 / device) if you want more flexibility.
+You can be billed annually ($22 / device), or monthly ($2.20 / device) if you want more flexibility.
 In both cases, you will receive your bill by email.
 Your bill is based on the number of devices in your account, meaning you only pay for what you’re using.
-Add additional devices at any time and only pay a prorated fee.
-Example: if you subscribe on the 1st of January 2019 and enroll 20 devices, you will be charged 380€ for a year (20*19€).
+You can add additional devices at any time and only pay a prorated fee.
+Example: if you subscribe with an annual subscription on the 1st of January 2019 and enroll 20 devices, you will be charged $440 for a year (20*$22).
 However if you need to add 5 devices from the 1st of October 2019, you will only pay a prorated fee for those 5 devices until your next bill, the 1st of January 2020.
 More information about our prices here.

 You can unsubcribe whenever you want and your bill won't be renewed, but all sales are final.